k-stz/config-weaver-operator/notes.md

 - A "spec": refers a test in Ginkgo, in order to differentiate them from the traditional go `testing` package tests.
 - Ginkgo suite: a collection of GInkgo specs in a given package

-### Write Test
+### Implemented Testcases
-The following test cases shall be implemented to prove the basic contract that the ConfigMapSync controller should always fulfill.
+The following test cases are implemented to prove the basic contract that the ConfigMapSync controller should always fulfill.

 - [x] BeforeSuite: Start an `envtest` kubernetes fake cluster
 - [x] AfterSuite: tear the `envtest` cluster down after all ginkgo specs have ran